-DNS_PROBE_FINISHED_NXDOMAIN is an famous error on Google chrome web browser.
-It may appear on most of the Operating Systems including Windows 10, 8.1, 7, Linux, Mac OS X and even on Android smart phones where Chrome browser is in use.
-In this guide let me show the steps to solve DNS_PROBE_FINISHED_NXDOMAIN error on Google Chrome with Windows 10, 8.1 by easy steps.
+DNS_PROBE_FINISHED_NXDOMAIN is a famous error on Google Chrome web browser.
+It may appear on most of the Operating Systems including Windows 10, 8.1, 7, Linux, Mac OS X and even on Android smartphones where Chrome browser is in use.
+In this guide let me show the steps to solve DNS_PROBE error on Google Chrome with Windows 10, 8.1 by easy steps.

-This is basically related to DNS (Domain Name Servers) issue on your computer or the chrome browser is facing difficulty in resolving website addresses to its’ IP address.
-It’s a common problem you may face with Google Chrome and Windows 10.
+The error is basically related to DNS (Domain Name Servers) issue on your computer or the Chrome browser is facing difficulty in resolving website addresses to its’ IP address.
 When you try to access any websites, you may get DNS_PROBE_FINISHED_NXDOMAIN error with “This Webpage is not available”.

 Steps to Fix DNS_PROBE_FINISHED_NXDOMAIN on Windows 10/8.1 Chrome Browser